Nordic-MVP-GitOps-Repos/hypersonic-lightweight-cp4i/README.md

 Two sample applications are available:

 * A Quarkus Java app implementing a REST endpoint which can be exposed in API Connect
-* A App Connect Enterprise application with two message flows
+* An App Connect Enterprise application with two message flows

 The sample applications are used to illustrate how automating build and deploy can be done and as such are very simplistic.
 Each sample app has two repos, one that contains the actual code and one that contains the GitOps config for it.
 If you just want to try out the applications, fork only the GitOps repos.